knockout/knockout/documentation/extenders.md

 ### Live Example 1: Forcing input to be numeric

-This example creates an extender that forces writes to an observable to be numeric with a configurable level of precision.
+This example creates an extender that forces writes to an observable to be numeric rounded to a configurable level of precision.
 In this case, the extender will return a new writeable computed property that will sit in front of the real observable intercepting writes.

 <style type="text/css">
    .error {  color: red; }